johnamccull/R3D5--2.12/README.md

 3. Magnet doesn't engage unless perfectly parallel (don't change orientation after start pose)
 4. Difficult to see depth with camera - perhaps move backwards or have some form of depth sensor (use reflection to judge depth)
 5. test cylindrical coordinates
+6. Define some autonomous behaviors/trajectories for scanning for TIM and roof removal
 ----------------

-# Extra
-5. Define some autonomous behaviors/trajectories for scanning for TIM, picking up and dropping off rubble and picking up and dropping off TIM
-(this includes actuating/deactuating gripper and electromagnet and mapping these to controller/keyboard inputs too)

 # Setup & Run Procedure